pnp/List-Formatting/view-samples/picture-link-tiles-collapsible/README.md

 > [!NOTE]
-> All columns must be included in the gallery view.
+> All columns must be included in the gallery view and grouped by the `Title` column.

 ## Sample